BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ## Fields

-As it is mentioned before, the `Document` class is inherited from the Pydantic `BaseModel` class.
+As it was mentioned before, the `Document` class is inherited from the Pydantic `BaseModel` class.
 It uses all the same patterns of `BaseModel`.
 But also it has special types of fields:

 - id
 - Indexed

 ### id

 `id` field of the `Document` class reflects the unique `_id` field of the MongoDB document.
 Each object of the `Document` type has this field.
-The default type of this is [PydanticObjectId](https://roman-right.github.io/beanie/api/fields/#pydanticobjectid).
+The default type of this is [PydanticObjectId](/api-documentation/fields/#pydanticobjectid).

 ```python
 class Sample(Document):